 The goal of this program is to develop a Child-Sensitive Social Welfare System that fills social need gaps within households and/or family structures and communities through UNICEF.
 The outputs from this grant will be achieved through close coordination and collaboration with a separately funded USAID activity, the Ethiopia Highly Vulnerable Children (HVC) Program implemented by Pact International.
 Both activities share the same goal: to mitigate the impact of HIV and AIDS for children through improved Ethiopian systems and structures..
 This includes increasing highly vulnerable children access to education, healthcare, shelter, food and nutrition, psychosocial support, protection, and economic support.
 This is aligned with PF Goal II: To improve the quality of life and ensure the continued provision of quality OVC services.
 This mechanism will directly link with pillars 1 and 3 of the approved USAID/Ethiopia GHI strategy, increased access to health services and improved health systems.
 Activities will include developing a nat'l mgmt information system with better tracking of children, and improving institutional and technical capacities of GOE counterparts.
 With regards to geographic focus, this is primarily a federal-level initiative focusing on strengthening the policy framework.
-UNICEF will work directly with various GOE Ministries gradually transitioning the full responsibility of the program to the

-GOE over time.
+UNICEF will work directly with various GOE Ministries gradually transitioning the full responsibility of the program to the GOE over time.
 In addition to internal systems, UNICEF will form a steering committee chaired by the Ministry of Women, Youth and Children Affairs (MoWYCA), including representatives of various GOE agencies; the committee will be crucial to the monitoring and evaluation of the program.
 There is no plan to purchase or lease vehicles with these funds.

-Impact/End-of-Program Evaluation Increasing gender equity in HIV/AIDS activities and services Increasing women's legal rights and protection Child Survival Activities
+Increase gender equity in HIV prevention, care, treatment and support Increasing women's legal rights and protection Child Survival Activities

-Baagot Godo information

-14236 14236
+14236

-Mechanism D: Strengthening the Fede Strengthening the Federal Level Response to Highly Vulnerable
+Mechanism ID: Strengthening the Federal Level Response to Highly Vulnerable

 Mechanism Name: Ethiopian Children through the Development of a Child-Sensitive Social

 Prime Partner Name: Welfare System

 United Nations Children's Fund

 Strategic Area Budget Code Planned Amount On Hold Amount

+Care HKID 0 0